nalmadi/nalmadi.github.io/_posts/2023-12-22-student-interview-Shin.md

 **Naser: Can you tell us about the interview process?
 And how did you prepare for it?**

-Shin: I underwent two interviews: one for Sage Corps and another for Hosstinn.
+Shin: I underwent two interviews: one for Sage Corps and another for hosstinn.
 Both were typical and concise, friendly and ideal for freshmen/sophomores.
 They followed a similar structure: self-introduction, why this program/role, how would you fit in this program/role.
 As long as a person is familiar with their resume and knows how their past experiences can be related to the value/responsibilities of the program/role, the interview should be smooth and chill.

 **Naser: How did the internship align with your academic studies at Colby, and did it provide any unique perspectives or insights?**